Do Go On - 207 - The Golden State Killer

 Probably.

-But like record them.
+But like, record them.

-So later that year, a man claiming to be the rapist
+a man claiming to be the rapist called the Sacramento Police saying,

-East area rapist, you dumb fuckers.
+you're never going to catch me, East area rapist, you dumb fuckers.

-the East area rapist attacked his fuckess.
-Similarly to the previous call, the East Area rapist
+Similarly to the previous call, the East Area rapist attacked his victim the same night.

-so that was the second of December, on the 10th of December, so, you know, a week later,
+So, and then in December, oh, so that was the 2nd of December, on the 10th of December,

-shortly before 10 p.m.
-Sacramento authorities received two identical calls saying, I'm
+Sacramento authorities received two identical calls saying,

-going to hit tonight, what avenue, W-A-T-T?
+I'm going to hit tonight, what avenue, W-A-T-T-T.

 Not like, what avenue?

-Oh, right, right, right, sorry.
+Oh, right, right, right, sorry, yeah.

-Just giving them a street.
+He's giving them a street.

 I'm taking requests.